 Words get caught, time freezes, and I look wide-eyed in the light of questions I may not have a response to, or situations I would rather avoid.

 Ah, friends.
 Ever want to hide a bit from your own life?

 But what would happen if we, like Mary, kept showing up IN our own story?
 Even when the doubts within us or around us arise.
 Even when it’s hard or we struggle.
 Especially when we struggle.

-What if we did this -- what if we showed up anyway?
+What if we showed up anyway?